MaxITService/Console2Ai/readme.md

        PS C:\> Get-ChildItem -Path C:\NonExistentFolder -Recurse # You see an error after this PS C:\> How do I handle 'cannot find path' errors in Get-ChildItem? # Now press Alt+C
        ```
        Console2Ai will capture the last 15 lines of console history (by default) plus your typed query ("How do I handle...").
+It will then show a status message like:

+    ⌛ Console2Ai (Cmd): Asking AI about 'How do I handle 'cannot find path' errors in Get-ChildItem?' (context: 15 lines)...

-It will then show a `⌛ Console2Ai: Capturing 15 lines...` message, send it all to `aichat`, and replace your query with the AI's suggested command or explanation.
+It will send this to `aichat`, and replace your query with the AI's suggested command or explanation.

    b.  **Specify Line Count for History:** ✨
        If you want to provide more or less context from your console history: